 - GoGeek – unlimited domains with 30 GB of storage for ~100,000 Visits Monthly starting at 11.95 $ and then 29.95 $

 DigitalOcean has flexible plans and in the function of your needs you can start with 5$ instance and scale up in the future if you need more.
-For 5$ you will get 25 GB of SSD, 1 CPU and 1 GB of memory + private IP.
-No backup in this price but you can host multiple domains.
+For 5$ you will get 25 GB of SSD, 1 CPU, and 1 GB of memory + private IP.
+No backup at this price but you can host multiple domains.
 The DigitalOcean has a very flexible price and you can check it below:

 SiteGround it has a higher price but it has the advantage of using cPanel to administrate your websites, the problem is that you need to pay upfront.
 DigitalOcean is more flexible and you can pay monthly but you need to do everything yourself.